cfpb/grunt-cfpb-internal/README.md

 # grunt-cfpb-internal

-Internal grunt task for automating front-end project documentation and version management.
+Internal grunt task for automating project documentation and semantic versioning.
 Inspired by [grunt-contrib-internal](https://github.com/gruntjs/grunt-contrib-internal).

 grunt-cfpb-internal does a few things:
 * Creates `CONTRIBUTING.md`, `CHANGELOG` and `LICENSE` files in your project's root if they don't already exist.